The

 circuit boards (PCBs) use silver for connecting paths of electronic

 circuitry.
-PCBs are essential to the electronics that control the operation
+PCBs are essential to the electronics that control the

-of aircraft, automobile engines, electrical appliances, security systems,
+operation of aircraft, automobile engines, electrical appliances,

-telecommunication networks, mobile telephones, television receivers.
+security systems, telecommunication networks, mobile telephones,

-Most computer keyboards use silver membrane switches.
+television receivers.
+Most computer keyboards use silver membrane

 Superconductors